 The [Number of Frequencies] keyword, in brackets as shown, shall be followed by an integer greater than 0.

-The [Number of Frequencies] is required in Version 2.0 files.
+The [Number of Frequencies] keyword is required in Version 2.0 and Version 2.1 files.

 [Number of Frequencies] shall appear after the [Number of Ports] keyword and before any network data.